Dynamical Decoherence and Memory Effects in Green Fluorescent Proteins by Dielectric Relaxation: Main

 This allows for a term-by-term integration of the integral appearing in the correlation function, which yields a natural decomposition of the correlation function

 with the frequencies given by

 and the amplitudes by

-However, as described above, this single Debye timescale only describes the dielectric’s permittivity at low frequencies.
-To spectral responses in the optical regime - relevant to the bio-molecular complexes - we need to introduce a secondary timescale.
-In this regime, the dielectric for water can be well described by a double Debye model \cite{DDebye} given by
+However, as argued above, this single Debye timescale only describes the dielectric’s permittivity at low frequencies.
+To spectral responses in the optical regime - relevant to the bio-molecular complexes - we need to introduce a secondary timescale, associate with movement of defects in the hydrogen bond network~\cite{DDebye}.
+In this regime, the dielectric for water can be well described by a double Debye model given by

 Such a dielectric generates spectral densities of the form

 with the explicit parametrization of these variables given in Appendix.~A. Due to the even nature of the integrand, we extend the integral between $[-\infty,\infty]$ such that